harshit012/Web_Services_Framework/README.md

 6 -> You are done setting up the environment,now you can use the frameWork easily.

-## Tutorials and reference documentation:
+# Tutorials and reference documentation:
+## Annotations:
 **1. @Path("/employee")**

    Path annotation can be applied on class and method.
 The value of this annotation should always starts with front Slash followed by path.